 3. Start with your characters.

-Here is your reading assignment (seriously read it, there are examples): First Impressions: The Secret to a Great Character Introduction.
+Here is your reading assignment.
+There are examples!
+First Impressions: The Secret to a Great Character Introduction.

 4. Start with something we need to know.

 And I don’t necessarily mean plot-wise.
 These details you include in chapter one, scene one, will set our basis for the rest of the book.
 Don’t start with a bar fight just for the heck of it—it shouldn’t be an arbitrary choice.
 If you choose a bar fight, have a reason for it.

 Here’s an example: We’re in a bar because our Main Character George is getting drunk after work, as usual (imagine a guy pouting over his whiskey).
 Why is he drinking?
 Because he’s a cashier at a grocery store.
 And when someone bumps the stool where he’s sitting, Drunk George gets upset and attacks the guy.